-You might not know much about the Maldives, the tropical island nation off the coast of India, which may lead you to think that travelling there might be best done as a resort vacation — at least, that way, as many unknowns as possible will be taken care of!
+You might not know much about the Maldives, the tropical island nation off the coast of India, which may lead you to think that travelling there might be best done as a resort vacation.
 Think again: the Maldives, like many other vacation destinations, are best seen up close and personal; all the better to get a total, immersive, life-changing travel experience.
 Here, five reasons to go off-resort when you visit:

 The sand (bars) and surf

 Bright blue waters are one of the main reasons to visit the Maldives: the tropical nation boasts some of the most beautiful beaches in the world.
 But access to the stunning sand bars of the Maldives comes at a price — unless you're travelling with G Adventures.
-Those who are staying on resorts or at hotels in the Maldives have to pay to access the bars, and they often travel there en mass; with G, your boat will be able to stay at the sand bars long after the crowds have subsided.
+Those who are staying at resorts or hotels in the Maldives have to pay to access the bars, and they often travel there en masse.
+With G, your boat can stay at the sand bars long after the crowds have gone.
 And if you're a surfer, take heed: the Maldives boast some of the best waves in the world.

 The local culture